7 Ways to Hold Down New Home Construction Costs

-You know that the only way to hold down construction costs on a house is to strip all the niceties away, and build a “bare bones” house.
+You might think the only way to hold down construction costs on a house is to strip all the niceties away, and build a “bare bones” house.

-Here are 7 ways to beat the high cost of construction and home maintenance:
+Here are 7 ways to beat the high cost of construction:

 Most of these uses can be combined into the same space – one nice large place to eat, for example.